Mikeythunder/FlixsterV3/README.md

 <img src="https://i.imgur.com/ybWoGF6.gif" width=250><br>

 ### Notes
-No difficulties! the video walkthrough and gudies were excellent!
+No difficulties!
+The video walkthrough and gudies were excellent!

 ### Open-source libraries used